learn-co-curriculum/react-ts-components-basics-lab/README.md

 - Two components, `<Navbar>` and `<Home>`, are already defined in the `App.tsx` file.
 Add both of these components as _child_ components of `<App>` by including them in the return statement for the `App` function.
-    - **Note**: We've opted to keep all our components in a single file for now as our project is still quite small.
-In practice, you will typically want your components in separate files.

 - Create a third component, `<About>`.
 The `<About>` component should also be a _child_ component of `<App>`.